foolishmortalbuilders/magicbandreader/README.md

 Reads magic bands and plays sounds and lights up leds, just like the real thing.
 Use webhook URLS to turn on lights or unlock locks.

+# NOTE
-NOTE: Sound files are no longer included.
-Either supply your own mp2 sound files or contact us through youtube for more information.
+Sound files are no longer included.
+Either supply your own mp3 sound files or contact us through youtube for more information.

 # 3D Printer pieces:
 Find the pieces to make this model on thingiverse: